BurdetteLamar/test_values/markdown/readme/template.md

 # Test Values

-This project makes it easy to generate certain kinds of values for testing software.
+This project makes it easy to generate _and utilize_ certain kinds of values for testing software.

 @[:markdown](values_as_hash/template.md)